KaliforniaGator/VPNSel/README.md

 Requirements
 ------------
 * Linux distro with /bin/bash
-* OpenVPN installed on your system
 * One or more OpenVPN configuration files
+* We Install OpenVPN for you if it is not currently installed in your system

 Getting Started
 ---------------

-To get started with VPNSel, simply download and install the tool, add your configuration files, and launch the application.
-For more detailed instructions and troubleshooting tips, please refer to the VPNSel documentation.
+To get started with VPNSel, simply use the install.sh, add your configuration files, and launch the application.

 Note
 ----